IBM System/7: System/7 Maritime Application/Bridge System hardware

+Sudden withdrawal

-In the late 1970s IBM Chairman Frank Cary made the decision to not only withdraw this system but remove it from the ships that were equipped with it.
+In the late 1970s IBM Chairman Frank Cary made the decision to not only withdraw the maritime system but remove it from the ships that were equipped with it.
 This was done due to legal and reputational concerns about what would happen if a ship equipped with the system was involved in a major incident.
 All clients were compensated for the removal.

 Withdrawal

-The product line was withdrawn from marketing on June 20, 1984.
+The System/7 product line was withdrawn from marketing on June 20, 1984.
 IBM's subsequent product in industrial control was the Series/1, also designed at Boca Raton.